krateoplatformops/frontend/docs/docs.md

 ## widgetDataTemplate

-Every widget support a the property `spec.widgetDataTemplate` that allows overriding a specific value defined in `spec.widgetData`, this is useful to inject dynamic content inside a widget.
+Every widget supports the property `spec.widgetDataTemplate` that allows overriding a specific value defined in `spec.widgetData`, this is useful to inject dynamic content inside a widget.

 ```
  widgetDataTemplate: